-The KCGF has elected not to adopt these standards, amendments to existing standards and new interpretations in advance of their effective dates.
+KCGF has chosen not to adopt these standards, changes to existing standards and new interpretations before their effective dates.

 2.2 Financial assets and financial liabilities

 On initial recognition, a financial asset is classified as measured at: amortized cost, FVOCI or FVTPL.
 Financial liabilities are classified and measured at amortized cost.